harbingerofme/DebugToolkit/README.md

 	* Commands are now safe to run with a dedicated server as the sender.
 Want to know how you can issue commands during runtime as a server?
 [R2DSE](https://github.com/harbingerofme/R2DS-Essentials)
 		* Some commands have not yet been implemented this way and merely do nothing, expect fixes for that in `3.2.X` updates.
 		* When a player is needed for a command, dedicated servers will have to fully qualify their command.
+* **Additions**
+    * Added the null portal to `add_portal`
+    * `reload_all_config` makes a best effort to reload all plugins' configurations.
+    * Permission system:
+        * There's a config for the permission system located in your `bepinex/config/` folder after running the new version once.
+        * The permission system is by default DISABLED.
 * **Fixes**
 	* `Noclip` now disables the out of bounds teleport.
 Go take a look at that collossus head!
+    * `add_portal` now gives a nicer error message with all available portals
+    * Reenabled `next_boss`.
+Behaviour might still be weird.
+* **Known Bugs**
+    * Some commands work improperly when connected to a dedicated server with this enabled.
+Due to the amount of testing required basically doubling because of dedicated servers, we ask you to report these issues as you spot them.
+* Other things:
+    * Want to get bleeding edge builds?
+Check out our [Discord](https://discord.gg/yTfsMWP)!

 ### 3.1.0 ###